omarsaab96/posBackend/README.md

 | POST   | /api/products     | Add a new product        |

 > Additional endpoints for orders, customers, etc., will be added as the project expands.

+# Future Enhancements

+- Add authentication using JWT for secure access.
+- Implement order and inventory management modules.
+- Add real-time updates with Socket.IO for live order tracking.
+- Integrate reporting tools for sales and inventory analysis.

+# Contributing

+Contributions are welcome!
+Feel free to fork this repository and submit pull requests.

+# License

+This project is licensed under the MIT License.
+See the LICENSE file for details.